madmagic007/Oculus-Quest-Presence/README.md

 # Oculus-Quest-Presence

-## IMPORTANT: This tool currently does not work for the quest 2 because the quest 2 runs Android 10.
-Support for the quest 2 should come soon!
+## IMPORTANT: This tool currently does not work for the quest 2 because the quest 2.
+Refer to <a href="https://github.com/madmagic007/Oculus-Quest-Presence/issues/24">this</a> for more information.
 #### Discord Rich Presence for the Oculus Quest

 <p align="center">